What you can do if you are being bullied at work

 Know the legalities about bullying and harassment in the workplace

-Legally all employers are obliged to prevent harassment or bullying at work.
+All employers are required by law to prevent bullying and harassment at work.
 A co-worker, your boss or a superior, a client, a customer or any business contact can bully you.
-Harassment or bullying can happen at work, on a training course, on a work trip or at a work social event.
+This bullying can happen at work, on a training course, on a work trip or at a work social event.

 Different types of bullying in the workplace